|

 educators and teachers for basic education (1st, 2nd and 3rd cycles) is offered

 in Escolas Superiores de Educação or universities.
-Training of secondary school teachers The

 educational training of teachers for secondary education is offered in